CALL TODAY FOR A FREE CONSULTATION (310) 274-6529

 What Is A Restitution Hearing?

-In a situation where a victim is unsure just how much money is owed to them for their losses, or the defendant wishes to challenge the demanded compensation, a restitution hearing will be called.
-During this hearing, the burden of proof falls on the victim in the case.
-They have to provide substantial evidence showing that the losses gathered were a direct cause of the criminal acts the defendant committed.
+In situations where a victim is unsure how much money is owed for their losses, or the defendant wishes to challenge the amount demanded in compensation, a restitution hearing will be held.
+During this hearing, the burden of proof falls on the victim.
+They must provide substantial evidence showing that the losses were a direct result of the defendant's criminal acts.

 Normally the victim will use bills, medical expenses, or business records to provide enough proof to qualify for restitution.